Powered by

 publive-image

-Firoz does zari work with a friend in a narrow room in old Bhopal.
+Firoz does Zari work with a friend in a narrow room in old Bhopal.

 Zari work has been done since the era of Nawabs

 Rida and her mother, Sitara Bi, residents of Shyamala Hills in Bhopal, are both engaged in the same vocation.
 Notably, Sitara Bi has dedicated 40 years of her life to the traditional craft of Bhopal Zari Work.
-As a maestro in this field, she has guided her daughter Rida, teaching her the fine details and techniques.
-Rida, prompted by the depth of its history and beauty of the craft, enthusiastically shares the story behind this work.
+As a maestro in this field, she has guided her daughter, Rida, teaching her the fine details and techniques.
+Rida, prompted by the depth of its history and the beauty of the craft, enthusiastically shares the story behind this work.

 “If you see old photographs of the Begums of Bhopal, you will see the same work in their clothes.”

-She says that the lehengas, kurtis and wallets made through this work are still in trend.
+She says that the lehengas, kurtas and wallets made through this work are still in trend.
 “Though there are stone lehengas in the market, the highest demand is for zari lehengas.”The matching purse with the lehenga is a special identity of Bhopal.

 Market shifting from women to men

 When Sitara B commenced her journey with zari craftsmanship, it was a field predominantly occupied by women.
-Over a span of 40 years, she has passed on her knowledge and skills in this craft to numerous young females.
+Over 40 years, she has passed on her knowledge and skills in this craft to numerous young females.
 However, over time, zari work transitioned from being a home-based activity to a thriving market, thereby attracting a wider gender spectrum.
 Today, there are more male artisans involved in zari work than females.

 “This work was a source of income for the housewives.
 Women who could not go out due to family reasons used to get this work at home.
 But, now everything is available in the market, so no one comes to the women artists.”
 Rida says.